airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/my-account/README.md

 ### Manage your account details

-To edit your account details on EleAPI platform:
+To edit your account details on eleapi platform:

 1. Navigate to the "Details" section under "My Account".\